mit-wu-lab/learning-to-delegate/README.md

 We include commands for other ablations described in our appendix.

 ### Initialization Ablation
 We must generate the initial problems with the default initialization first, before generating alternative initial solutions for the same problems.
-Therefore, **after running the `generate_initial.py` command in Generating Problem Instance**, we run the **`generate_initial.py` command** again with additional flag `--naive_init` for the `L = 0` initialization method in the paper or `--n_lkh_trials $L` for initialization methods running `L` LKH steps on each initialization partition.
+Therefore, **after running the `generate_initial.py` command in [Generating Problem Instances](#generating-problem-instances)**, we run the **`generate_initial.py` command** again with additional flag `--naive_init` for the `L = 0` initialization method in the paper or `--n_lkh_trials $L` for initialization methods running `L` LKH steps on each initialization partition.

-For generating solution trajectories with subproblem selection baselines (`generate_multiprocess.py`), we add an additional flag `--partition_suffix initnaive` or `--partition_suffix lkh$L`, respectively.
-For generating solution trajectories with our trained model (`supervised.py`), we run the same command with additional flag `--generate_partition_suffix initnaive` or `--generate_partition_suffix lkh$L`.
+For generating solution trajectories for [Subproblem Selection Baselines](#subproblem-selection-baselines) (`generate_multiprocess.py`), we add an additional flag `--partition_suffix initnaive` or `--partition_suffix lkh$L`, respectively.
+For [Generating Solution Trajectories](#generating-solution-trajectories) with our trained model (`supervised.py`), we run the same command with additional flag `--generate_partition_suffix initnaive` or `--generate_partition_suffix lkh$L`.

 ### Architecture Ablation
 #### FCNN
 For this ablation, we use the same preprocessed training and validation data as our regression method, therefore the only change adding the `--fc_only` flag to the training command, which replaces the Transformer with a fully connected neural network.

 #### Linear, MLP, RandomForest
-For these ablation, the input format consists of 33 features representing the statistics of each subproblem, so we need to use a different preprocessing for the training and validation data by running the `preprocess_subproblems.py` command from Preprocessing Training and Validation Data with the additional `--statistics` flag.
+For these ablation, the input format consists of 33 features representing the statistics of each subproblem, so we need to use a different preprocessing for the training and validation data by running the `preprocess_subproblems.py` command from [Preprocessing Training and Validation Data](#preprocessing-training-and-validation-data) with the additional `--statistics` flag.

 Similarly, we run the `concat_preprocessed.py` command (remember to change `PATH1`, `PATH2`, and `OUT_PATH` accordingly to end with `_subproblem_statistics.npz` instead of `_subproblems.npz`) with the additional `--statistics` flag.

-Finally, for training we run the `supervised.py` command with the additional arguments `--fit_statistics --use_sklearn --sklearn_parameters $SKLEARN_PARAMS`, where `SKLEARN_PARAMS` is expressed in YAML format.
+Finally, for [Training](#training) we run the `supervised.py` command with the additional arguments `--fit_statistics --use_sklearn --sklearn_parameters $SKLEARN_PARAMS`, where `SKLEARN_PARAMS` is expressed in YAML format.
 In particular, we use `SKLEARN_PARAMS="model: ElasticNet\nalpha: 0"` for Linear or `SKLEARN_PARAMS="model: MLPRegressor\nalpha: 0"` for MLP. **We do not recommend training with a RandomForest-based model**, which achieves similar validation MSE as Linear or MLP but takes up excessive disk space (e.g. 30Gb) when stored and is too memory intensive to execute for generating solution trajectories in parallel.